DavidAnderson684/WP-Optimize/readme.txt

 5. Mobile View Bottom (Actual screen from Galaxy Note 3)

 == Changelog ==

+= 1.8.9.6 =
+* There were few number formatting problem and detection of innoDB table format.
+Charles Dee Rice solved the problems that I missed out.
+Thank you!
+* Duplicate msg fixed

 = 1.8.9 =
 * ONE MILLION+ Downloads.
 THANK YOU!!